alos-source/pyAutobahnBaustellen/README.md

 ### Requirements
 This function requires the requests library to be installed.
 You can install it by running pip install requests.
+Since Requests are processed online, an internet connection is necessary to access data from "https://autobahn.api.bund.dev/".